at what age do you leash train a puppy 2

 Use Positive Reinforcement

-Positive reinforcement is a key component of successful leash training.
+Positive reinforcement is a critical component of successful leash training.
 Instead of resorting to punishment or force, focus on rewarding your puppy for desired behaviors.
 Use treats, praise, and affection to reinforce good leash manners and obedience.
 Positive reinforcement creates a positive association with the leash and makes the training process enjoyable for your puppy.

 Consistency and Patience